dragonflyoss/d7y.io/docs/reference/commands/client/dfcache.md

 ### Import large file

-The default ID is calculated based on the CRC32 of the file, which can take a long time to compute for larger files.
-You can specify the `--content-for-calculating-task-id` option to define the uniqueness of the file, and by calculating the unique ID using CRC32, the computation time can be significantly reduced.
-For example, `--content-for-calculating-task-id` can be set to the filename, but the filename must guarantee uniqueness.
+The default ID is calculated based on the file's CRC32.
+For larger files, the calculation time may be longer.
+You can specify `--content-for-calculating-task-id` to define the file's uniqueness.
+Using CRC32 to calculate the unique ID can significantly reduce the calculation time.
+For example, you can set `--content-for-calculating-task-id` to the filename, but the filename must ensure uniqueness.

 ```shell
 dfcache import --content-for-calculating-task-id <CONTENT_FOR_CALCULATING_TASK_ID> <PATH>